4th October 2015

 ARRANGEMENTS FOR BAPTISM IN OUR PARISH

 SHOE BOX APPEAL – you are invited to participate in this scheme, to give a gift-filled shoe box to a disadvantaged child this Christmas.
-Leaflets and flat pack shoe boxes are available in the Church porch.
-Deadline for donating boxes is next Sunday.
+Deadline for donating boxes is Sunday 1st November.
 Please leave your filled shoe box in the Church porch or Sacristy.

 MONEY MATTERS